Tbrady9/CodinGame/README.md

 # CodinGame

+## Overview ##

-Solutions to puzzles on codingame.com
+This repository will hold all of my solutions to coding puzzles posted on codingame.com.